ceopoundz/My-Udacity-sql-project-investigate-a-relational-database-/README.md

 # My-Udacity-sql-project-investigate-a-relational-database-
-the project aims to utilize the use of SQL to investigate the relational sample database of postgressql
+the project  utilize the use of SQL to investigate the relational sample database of postgressql